Achraf-saadali/Food-Inspection/README.md

 The second stage of the pipeline is based on a **Vision-Language Model**.

-Instead of sending the complete image to the VLM, the intended approach is to use the YOLO detections to identify relevant objects and provide their crops to the VLM.
+Rather than sending the complete image to the VLM, the intended approach uses YOLO detections to identify relevant objects and supplies their crops to the VLM.
+This reduces unnecessary visual information and focuses the reasoning stage on the detected food item.

 Conceptually: